Her Campus Logo Her Campus Logo

 College can be both amazing and stressful at the same time.
 However, you can relieve that stress by taking yourself on a walk and embrace the feeling of being outdoors.
 Especially around this time of the year where the weather is crisp and cool, going on walks feels more blissful in a way.
 This type of method can help you get a great source of exercise, as well as being alone with your thoughts.

-1. Spend time with your friends.
+1. Spend time with your friends and family.

 As busy as our schedules can be, spending time with our loved ones can be a tricky thing to manage.
 Knowing how to combat this is to reach out as much as you can and let them know how you feel.
 Doing this can lead to frequent hang-outs at the library, going to football games, and eating at restaurants together.
 Spending quality time with those close to you can help better your mental well-being and keep that connection with your loved ones.